mk20661/String-Sense/Report/Report.md

 ## Experiments
 This project has designed and conducted multiple sets of comparative experiments in multiple aspects, including feature extraction methods, window settings, and model architectures, to enhance the model's recognition performance in embedded scenarios.

 Firstly, two feature extraction methods for audio, MFE (Mel Filterbank Energy) and MFCC (Mel-Frequency Cepstral Coefficients), were attempted at the feature level.
 And the visualisation comparison of the extraction results was conducted using the Feature Explorer tool of the Edge Impulse platform.
-As shown in the figure 5, the MFE feature (see figure 5a) can preliminarily distinguish four types of musical instruments in the overall distribution.
+As shown in the figure 6, the MFE feature (see figure 6a) can preliminarily distinguish four types of musical instruments in the overall distribution.
 Still, the clustering boundaries are relatively vague, and many overlapping phenomena exist among some categories.
-In contrast, the MFCC feature (see figure 5b) forms a more transparent clustering structure among the four types of samples, especially showing higher separability in the guitar, bass, and string categories, indicating that MFCC is more suitable as the input feature of the model.
+In contrast, the MFCC feature (see figure 6b) forms a more transparent clustering structure among the four types of samples, especially showing higher separability in the guitar, bass, and string categories, indicating that MFCC is more suitable as the input feature of the model.

 <p align="center">
         <img src="./img/feature_MFE.png" alt="MFE" width="400"/></br>
-        <b>Figure 5a:</b> MFE
+        <b>Figure 6a:</b> MFE
 </p>
 <p align="center">
         <img src="./img/feature_MFCC.png" alt="MFCC" width="400"/></br>
-        <b>Figure 5b:</b> MFCC
+        <b>Figure 6b:</b> MFCC
 </p>
 <p align="center">
-   <b>Figure 5:</b>  Feature Extraction
+   <b>Figure 6:</b>  Feature Extraction
 </p>
 In terms of window settings, considering that each audio sample in this project is an independent single-tone phase, the entire audio segment is input as a single window to the model.
 This avoids the truncation problem caused by sliding windows.

-On the validation set, the 1D CNN model achieves 97.5% accuracy (Figure 6), with an inference latency of 10ms and a model size of about 34.4KB, making it lightweight and suitable for latency-sensitive embedded applications.
-2D CNN model further improves its accuracy to 100% (Figure 7), but the inference latency increases to 129ms and the model size to 43.9 KB.
+On the validation set, the 1D CNN model achieves 97.5% accuracy (Figure 7), with an inference latency of 10ms and a model size of about 34.4KB, making it lightweight and suitable for latency-sensitive embedded applications.
+2D CNN model further improves its accuracy to 100% (Figure 8), but the inference latency increases to 129ms and the model size to 43.9 KB.
 Although resource consumption increases slightly, classification performance is fully optimised.
 <p align="center">
         <img src="./img/classifier_1D.png" alt="1D_classifer" width="400"/></br>
-        <b>Figure 6:</b> 1D CNN Validation
+        <b>Figure 7:</b> 1D CNN Validation
 </p>
 <p align="center">
         <img src="./img/classifer_2D.png" alt="2D_classifer" width="400"/></br>
-        <b>Figure 7:</b> 2D CNN Validation
+        <b>Figure 8:</b> 2D CNN Validation
 </p>

-In the performance evaluation of the test set (refer to Figures 8 and 9), the 1D CNN model achieved an accuracy rate of 61.0% on the test set.
+In the performance evaluation of the test set (See figures 9 and 10), the 1D CNN model achieved an accuracy rate of 61.0% on the test set.
 In comparison, the accuracy rate of the 2D CNN model increased to 75.0%.
 Although both models can achieve high accuracy rates on the training and validation sets, the test set results further verified the superiority of the 2D CNN model: it has better generalisation ability.
 It can maintain higher classification accuracy on unseen data, while no obvious overfitting phenomenon was observed.
 Therefore, considering the model stability and actual deployment requirements comprehensively, the architecture based on 2D CNN was ultimately selected as the best solution for this project.
 <p align="center">
         <img src="./img/modelTesting_1D.png" alt="1D_model test" width="400"/></br>
-        <b>Figure 8: </b>1D CNN Model Testing
+        <b>Figure 9: </b>1D CNN Model Testing
 </p>
 <p align="center">
         <img src="./img/modelTesting_2D.png" alt="2D_model test" width="400"/></br>
-        <b>Figure 9:</b>1 2D CNN Model Testing
+        <b>Figure 10:</b>1 2D CNN Model Testing
 </p>

 ## Results and Observations